hugo-qea/BayesianML-Project/README.md

 ## Features

 - Implementation of several MCMC algorithms for Bayesian inference : Random Walk Metropolis-Hastings (`RWHM.py`), Hamiltonian Monte Carlo (`HMC.py`), Metropolis-adjusted Langevin algorithm (`MALA.py`);
+- Implementation of a BNN model, an MLP (`model.py`) fit for Bayesian inference via MCMC;
 - BNN implementation with PyTorch (MLPs);
 - Application to synthetic and real datasets both from the paper and our own.